Last updated on November 8th, 2022 at 07:11 pm

-This is a stunning sauce or spread if you want to use it as a spread.
-Making a sauce or dipping sauce or a chutney can be somewhat a daunting task if you are not sure what the main ingredient should be.
-Having an idea on how your invention should taste starts with an ingredient.
+This is a stunning sauce or spreads if you want to use it as a spread.
+Making a sauce or dipping sauce or chutney can be somewhat a daunting task if you are not sure what the main ingredient should be.
+Having an idea of how your invention should taste starts with an ingredient.
 I say tomatoes are the perfect ingredients to give you that perfect versatile sauce you have been craving for.

 Tomatoes are one of the low-calorie vegetables; hold just 18 calories per 100 g.
 They are also very low in fat contents and have zero cholesterol levels.
-Nonetheless, they are an excellent sources of antioxidants, dietary fiber, minerals, and vitamins.
-On account of their all round qualities, dieticians and nutritionists often recommend them in cholesterol controlling and weight reduction diet programs. http://www.nutrition-and-you.com/tomato.html)
+Nonetheless, they are excellent sources of antioxidants, dietary fiber, minerals, and vitamins.
+On account of their all-around qualities, dieticians and nutritionists often recommend them in cholesterol controlling and weight reduction diet programs. http://www.nutrition-and-you.com/tomato.html)

 Another reason why it is better is the fact that it is a Caribbean dish.
-You want to feel that you are in the Caribbean?
+Do you want to feel that you are in the Caribbean?
 Roast your favorite meat or poultry and enjoy it with Tomato and Ginger Chutney.

 - 4 hot peppers

 - 1 piece ginger root 2.5 cm (skin removed and chopped)